wrzlbrmft/arch-pi/README.md

 The installation is done, once you see

 ```
-[arch-pi2] Wake up, Neo...
+[arch-pi] Wake up, Neo...
 The installation is done!
 ```

-Then insert the SD card into your Raspberry Pi 2 and start it up.
+Then insert the SD card into your Raspberry Pi and start it up.

 That's it!